medic/cht-docs/content/en/apps/guides/messaging/gateway/phones.md

 - OnePlus 3T
 - Nexus 6

-*Devices marked with an asterisk have been tested and used by Medic Mobile and our partners before.
+*Devices marked with an asterisk have been tested and used by Medic and our partners.

 Android OS: We also support Android version 4.1 (Jelly Beans) and above.
 Details of the Android history can be found [here](https://en.wikipedia.org/wiki/Android_version_history).